nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 1: Valid ID, date and sufficient leaves**

-If the employee exists, the leave date given is valid, and the employee has sufficient leaves, the leave period will be added and the total leaves remaining will be deducted accordingly.
+If the employee exists, the leave date given is valid, and the employee has sufficient leaves, the leave period will be added and shown in the table of leaves, and the total leaves remaining will be deducted accordingly.
+The employee's "On Leave" status will become "True" when the day of the leave arrives.

 **Case 2: Invalid ID, date or insufficient leaves**